 Relict: An urdo-biological creature from an earlier epoch when magic was more plentiful.
 Most relicts are endangered species, and most sentient Relicts have taken refuge in the Faed.
 [Note: A good way to think of Relicts is as AA’s equivalent to Cryptids; hypothesized, mythologized, but based on flimsy evidence.]

-Resting Laws: Refers to natural physical and chemical processes in the universe; the standard operating procedures and parameters for reality, unaffected by magical energies.
-The Resting Laws are unreliable in the Faed, the Veil, and other areas that have been subject to intense magic.
+Resting Laws: Refers to natural physical and chemical processes in the universe; the standard operating procedures and parameters for reality, unaffected by ether, urdic energy, or other magic.
+The Resting Laws are unreliable in the Faed, the Veil, and other areas that are subject to intense magic.

 Ritual: an involved piece of magic that often involves multiple contracts and acts of sorcery to form a single, more impressive spell with far-reaching effects.
 Rituals require comparable effort and focus to enchanting, but generally produce a short-term result.